amitch2019/Search-Engine-Implementation/README.md

 <img width="1189" alt="image" src="https://github.com/user-attachments/assets/dd6a5b62-3938-4086-91f2-d48c65ddbe78">

+Contact

+For any questions or inquiries, please contact me at [chaubey.amit@gmail.com].

 ---

 This project demonstrates a robust understanding of search algorithms, data structures, and Python programming.
 It efficiently handles large datasets, provides significant performance improvements, and includes a user-friendly web interface for displaying search results.